How To Consistently Produce High Quality Website Content

 Things That You Should Know about Keyword Usage

-Naturally, keyword research is important when coming up with your annual website content strategy.
-This doesn’t mean that you have to stuff your website content with a plenitude of keywords that might make sense to you.
-It is important to opt for an ideal keyword density to avoid Google’s penalties for keyword stuffing, a common SEO shady practice that will inevitably get you in trouble sooner or later.
+Naturally, keyword research is important when coming up with your website content strategy.
+This doesn’t mean that you have to stuff your website content with keywords.
+But, it is important to opt for an ideal keyword density to avoid Google’s penalties for keyword stuffing, a common SEO shady practice that will inevitably get you in trouble sooner or later.

-Don’t waste time trying to do the math to determine the optimal keyword density; this is a mere waste of time.
-There is no magic formula that you can apply in this case; just read your text a couple of times, make sure all the important keywords are included in a logical manner and see if words flow naturally.
-As long as a text is not overstuffed with keywords and it reads just fine, it should help your page climb higher in search engine result pages (SERPs).
+Don’t waste time trying to do the math to determine the optimal keyword density There is no magic formula that you can apply – just read your text a couple of times, make sure all the important keywords are included in a logical manner and see if words flow naturally.
+As long as a text isn’t overstuffed with keywords and it reads fine, it should help your page climb higher in search engine result pages (SERPs).

-b) In case you have old website content, built around old keywords that are still extremely valuable, but have fallen a few steps behind fresher results, then republication associated with a suitable promotion strategy could be the ace up your sleeve, from a SEO standpoint.
+- In case you have old website content but have fallen a few steps behind fresher results, rewriting and republishing it, along with a promotion strategy could be the ace up your sleeve.

-c) If you spot extremely valuable keywords that constantly show fresh results, don’t hesitate to exploit them to the max, by creating a series of posts updated on a regular basis.
-This is an amazing method to surprise your guests with interesting topics that they actually want to read about, without boring them to death.
-You just have to give a new twist to something that has been said a million times before, while sounding original and creative.
+- If you spot extremely valuable keywords that constantly show fresh results, don’t hesitate to exploit them to the max, by creating a series of posts updated on a regular basis.
 Serve the reader’s intent and surprise your audience with new facts, new details or a new perspective in all your posts.

 Google is not human, but it does have some pretty awesome super powers when it comes to detecting low-quality content.
 This means that you have to be extra careful if you plan to utilize your old posts as sources of inspiration.
 Don’t just recycle and reuse your old web content.

-Republishing very similar content pieces is a highly counterproductive tactic which could make Google’s Panda very angry and lead to low engagement and low click-through rates.
-What has been said before is usually not very interesting.
-After all, how many of your favorite books would you actually read more than once?
+Republishing very similar content pieces is a highly counterproductive tactic which could lead to low engagement and low click-through rates.

 Guess what: lack of originality is still penalized by Google.
 Search engines have no tolerance for duplicate website content, created to manipulate search engine results.
 Such black hat practices can affect your website’s ranking and indexing.
 To prevent this worst case scenario, unleash your creativity, get to know your audience and write engaging, compelling, properly optimized content.